JaydenToh/MAD25_P03_Team03/README.md

 **Opportunity for our app:**
 Handle recognition failures more gracefully by:
-- Showing clear states: “Listening…”, “Processing…”, “No match found, please try again”
+- Showing clear states: “Listening…”, “Processing…”, “No match found, please try again.”
 - Allowing users to retry easily
 - Still letting users play the **song guessing game** even when identification fails
 This makes the app feel more reliable and less frustrating, even when the external API cannot find a match.